A vanishing result for a Casson-type instanton invariant: Moduli spaces of Seiberg-Witten monopoles

 the `perturbed Dirac operator' in (\ref{perturbed monopoles}).
 We will show that the derivative

 is surjective.
-To simplify notations we may without loss of generality assume that the `cut off factors' $ h(\norm{F_A}_{L^m(X)}) $ and $h(\norm{V_{\bfalpha}(A)}_{L^\infty_{1,A}})$ appearing in (\ref{perturbed monopoles}) are equal to $1$.
+To simplify notations we may assume that the `cut off factors' $ h(\norm{F_A}_{L^m(X)}) $ and $h(\norm{V_{\bfalpha}(A)}_{L^\infty_{1,A}})$ appearing in (\ref{perturbed monopoles}) are equal to $1$.
 It actually only matters that they are non-zero in this proof.
 In particular, we shall not consider the variation of these cut-off terms.
 Under this notational simplification, this derivative is given by the explicit expression

 where $d^+_{A,\bfomega}$ now denotes the operator $d^+_A + \, dV_{\bfomega}|_{A}$.

 Instead of proving directly that $P$ is surjective we shall consider the operators

 where $T_k$ is the slice of the gauge-group action given by